jpita/api-test-and-bot-in-go/README.md

-# Cabify test for QA position
+# Test for QA position

 ## Considerations
 This is my first time using Golang.

 My understanding of the language and its building tools is very limited so when you try running the code on your machine you might encounter some issues.

+I chose Golang because I've been wanting to try it for a long time and its popularity is on the rise.

 Feedback is welcomed if you encounter any problems.